ManpreetM1/HashApplication/README.md

 This is an web application which computes a hash for a given message using your choice of several different cryptographic hashing algorithms.

 ## Description
-This project allows a user to hash any written message using one of the provided hashing algorithms.
-This list of algorithms will likely be expanded later, with support for hashing uploaded files as well.
-These hashes are computed using a python flask backend.
+This project allows a user to hash any written message using one of the provided hashing algorithms, it can also compute hashes for uploaded files.
+It uses AJAX to quickly and smoothly update the data on the frontend using the data processed by the python flask backend.
+The list of algorithms will likely be expanded later.
 More features are likely to be added later to improve functionality for this application.

 ## Live Demo